Reporting OptionsSexual Harassment, Assault, and Violence Prevention

 - Safe Horizons

 Note: these hotlines are for crisis intervention, resources, and referrals, and are not reporting mechanisms, meaning that disclosure on a call to a hotline does not provide any information to the SUNY-ESF.
-Reporting individuals are encouraged to additionally contact a College confidential or private resource so that the campus can take appropriate action in these cases.
+Reporting individuals are encouraged to additionally contact a College confidential or private resource so that the College can take appropriate action in these cases.

 - ESF University Police: 315-470-6667, 19 Bray Hall